Iyami Aje: History

 Iyami became demonized as more patriarchal regimes came into power under Abrahamic faiths, causing many to go into secrecy to avoid persecution and possible death.
 The influx of Abrahamic faiths and the European witch-hunts of Europe during the 1700s coincided with the influx of Islamic and Christian colonialism and the slave trade in West Africa.
 Traditional ceremonies once performed by women became the domain of men; in some cases, rulers prohibited women from attending festivals to ensure that they would not participate.

-The Gelede festivals helped to ensure the reverence and praise of Iyami Aje would not be vanquished or silenced.
+The Gelede festivals helped to ensure the reverence and praise of Iyami Àje would not be vanquished or silenced.
 During these festivals, entire communities gather to thank and praise the Iyami Aje for their protection and support of the community.
-The Gelede festival reveres Iyami as gods and ancestral mothers, and one of the most heralded aspects of Iyami Aje in Gelede is Iyami Osoronga, who is also honored as Iya Nla (Great Mother), and is represented by a white mask during the Gelede festival.
+The Gelede festival reveres Iyami as gods and ancestral mothers, and one of the most heralded aspects of Iyami Àje in Gelede is Iyami Osoronga, who is also honored as Iya Nla (Great Mother), and is represented by a white mask during the Gelede festival.
 According to Babatunde Lawal in The Gelede Spectacle, Iya Nla is Yewajobi, Iyami Iya (The Mother of All and the Mother of Mothers).

-Principles, Functions, and Roles
+Principles, functions, and roles

-Samuel M. Opeola states that Àjẹ́ is rooted in three primary principles:
+Samuel M. Opeola states that àjẹ́ is rooted in three primary principles: